OpenLake/Activity-Tracker/SETUP.md

 ## Step 2

 - Install `nodejs` and `npm` on your local machine.
 For [windows](https://www.geeksforgeeks.org/installation-of-node-js-on-windows/) and [linux](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-20-04)
-- Install `pnpm` by opening your terminal with administrative privileges and type
+- Install `pnpm` by opening your terminal with administrative (sudo) privileges and typing
     ```
     npm i -g pnpm
     ```

-- Install `doceker-compose` by following the [official guide](https://docs.docker.com/compose/install/)
+- Install `docker-compose` by following the [official guide](https://docs.docker.com/compose/install/)

 ## Step 3
 - Navigate to `/Cross-Platform-Activity-Tracker` directory and with administrative privileges run